tldahlgren/spack/lib/spack/docs/environments.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Creating included environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To create a combined concrete environment, you must have at least one exsiting concrete environment.
+To create a combined concrete environment, you must have at least one existing concrete environment.
 You will use the command ``spack env create`` with the argument ``--include-concrete`` followed by the name or path of the environment you'd like to include.
 Here is an example of how to create a combined environment